Push Baby: Early beginnings

-2013–2019: Rixton era, Let the Road, and hiatus
+2013–2019: Rixton era, Let the Road, and first hiatus

-They later changed the band name to Rixton and they attracted attention with "Make Out", a song that involved the members lampooning famous 2013 music videos such as "Stay" by Rihanna, "Wrecking Ball" by Miley Cyrus, "Roar" by Katy Perry, "Applause" by Lady Gaga, "Blurred Lines" by Robin Thicke and "Beauty and a Beat" by Justin Bieber.
+The band later changed their name to Rixton and they attracted attention with "Make Out", a song that involved the members lampooning famous 2013 music videos such as "Stay" by Rihanna, "Wrecking Ball" by Miley Cyrus, "Roar" by Katy Perry, "Applause" by Lady Gaga, "Blurred Lines" by Robin Thicke and "Beauty and a Beat" by Justin Bieber.
 The video was released on 22 October 2013 but it was never released as an official single.
 The band's debut single, "Me and My Broken Heart", was released to radio on 11 March 2014 and made its premiere on KIIS FM in Los Angeles during one of JoJo Wright's shows.
 It debuted at number 1 in the UK and also charted in Australia, Sweden and the United States.
 "Me and My Broken Heart" went Gold on 27 May 2014 and Rixton were awarded their first Gold plaque two days later in New York City.
 Their first extended play, also titled Me and My Broken Heart followed on 18 March 2014.

 An album was announced for release through School Boy, Giant Little Man, Mad Love and Interscope Records later in 2014.
 Justin Bieber joined the group on stage at the SXSW Festival on 10 March 2014.
 They are also lined up in mid-2014 to play summer festivals across the United States and United Kingdom before returning to North America to embark on their debut tour, The Broken Heart Tour, playing in 12 US and Canadian cities.
 This was followed shortly after by a UK tour in November 2014.
 In addition, they played a pop up gig in New York which required police attendance to control the crowds.
 They opened for Ariana Grande on The Honeymoon Tour during the North American dates and also in Sweden.
 The debut album Let the Road was released on 8 March 2015.
 It peaked at number 19 on the UK Albums Chart.
 After 2016 the band went on a hiatus until March 2019.